Trilarion/opensourcegames/entries/gnu_freedink.md

 - Assets license: CC-BY, CC-BY-SA, Free Art, GPL-3.0, Open Audio, WTFPL, zlib
 - Developer: Sylvain Beucler

+Dink Smallwood is an adventure/role-playing game, similar to Zelda (2D top view), made by RTsoft.
+FreeDink is a new and portable version of the game engine.
 Based on RTSoft and Dan Walma works.

 ## Building